fede-colombo/NeuReval/README.md

  - **preprocessing**:  data reduction algorithm object (with optimized parameters), default ```None```
  - **select**: it can be ‘min’, if the internal measure is to be minimized or ‘max’ if the internal measure should be maximized
  - **nclust_range**: range of clusters to consider, default ```None```
- - **combined_data**: define whether multimodal data are used as input features.
-If ```True```, different sets of covariates will be applied for each modality (e.g. correction for TIV only for grey matter features).
-Default ```False```

 **Notes**: in case Gaussian Mixture Model was implemented as clustering algorithm, the ```select_best_bic_aic``` function can be used to compute Akaike and Bayesian Information Criterion (AIC, BIC) and used them for model's selection.

+### v.
+External validation <a name="Validation"></a>
+To test the replicability of clustering solutions in an external dataset, the ```evaluate_confounds(data, modalities, covariates, tr_idx, val_idx, nclust=None, tr_lab=None)``` function within the ```neureval.best_nclust_cv_confounds``` method can be used.

+Parameters to be specified:
+- **data** : complete dataset with both training and hold-out sets
+- **modalities** : dictionary specifying the datasets for each type of input feature
+- **covariates**: dictionary specifying the covariates for each type of input feature
+- **tr_idx**: index specifying the training dataset
+- **val_idx**: index specifying the validation dataset
+- **nclust**: best number of clusters, default None.
+- **tr_lab**: clustering labels for the training set.
+If not None the clustering algorithm is not performed and the classifier is fitted.
+              Available for clustering methods without `n_clusters` parameter.
+Default None

+It returns accuracies in both training and validation sets and cluster labels in for the validation set

 ## 4. Example <a name="Example"></a>
 An example of how to perform *NeuReval* can be found in the folder **NeuReval/scripts**.
 These codes show the application of *NeuReval* using Gaussian Mixture Model as clustering algorithm, Support Vector Machine as classifier, and UMAP as dimensionality reduction algorithm:

 - **01_grid_search**: code to perform grid-search cross-validation for clustering/classifier/preprocessing parameters tuning
 - **02_run_findbestclustcv**: code to perform *NeuReval* with the optimized clustering/classifier/preprocessing algorithms.
-This script also provides codes to compute different kind of internal measures
+This script also provides codes to compute different kind of internal measures and external validation in an hold-out dataset
 - **03_visualization**: code to create a plot for clusters' representation

 ## 5. Notes <a name="Notes"></a>
 *NeuReval* was developed in Python 3.8.10 and tested on ubuntu 20.04.
-In case of any issues in running *NeuReval* on other operating systems (i.e., Windows), you can send an email at the following address: f.colombo8@studenti.unisr.it
+In case of any issues in running *NeuReval* on other operating systems (i.e., Windows), you can send an email at the following address: fcolombo.italia@gmail.com

 ## 6. References <a name="References"></a>
 Landi, I., Mandelli, V., & Lombardo, M. V. (2021). reval: A Python package to determine best clustering solutions with stability-based relative clustering validation. _Patterns_, 2(4), 100228.